NextronSystems/veeam-integration/README.md

 # Integration of THOR into Veeam Backup & Replication

 This guide explains how to integrate the Nextron THOR forensic scanner into Veeam Backup & Replication in order to scan restore points for attacker artefacts and anomalies.

----

 ## Prerequisites

 - Veeam Backup & Replication installed
-- THOR scanner with valid license file
+- THOR scanner with valid license file (Lab License required for full functionality)

----

 ## Step 1 – Place THOR